TehCino/RecommendationSytem/README.md

 # RecommendationSytem

-Bachelor’s Thesis titled "Personalized Meal Recommendation System", showcasing the implementation and evaluation of different recommendation techniques (Collaborative Filtering, Content-Based, and Hybrid).
+**Bachelor’s Thesis titled "Personalized Meal Recommendation System"** showcasing the implementation and evaluation of different recommendation techniques (Collaborative Filtering, Content-Based, and Hybrid).
 Includes API deployment using FastAPI and performance benchmarking using Precision, Recall, and F1 Score.

+**Includes** full FastAPI deployment code (as used in PyCharm)
+**Excludes** dataset due to privacy concerns

+---
 ## 📌 Project Overview

 This recommendation system integrates: